jordanjoelson/Noetik/README.md

 # KuaiRand RL Environment

-RL environment for video recommendation using the KuaiRand dataset.
+RL environment for video recommendation using the KuaiRand dataset with offline IQL training.

 ## Quick Start